 The goal here should be to make a statement that asserts whether an existing cloud validation program is sufficient to validate that the cloud portion of the TOE’s operational environment is a “trusted platform” or whether it would need to be supplemented with additional evidence.
 Additionally, if the chosen validation program has multiple levels, types, or other distinguishing factors, the relevant one should be considered.

-Example: FedRAMP High plus additional supplementing with AC-3(2) would be needed to provide assurance that trusted administrator assumption would be met in the TOE’s chosen operational environment.
+Example: FedRAMP High plus additional supplementing with AC-3(2) would be needed to provide assurance that trusted administrator assumption would be met in the TOE’s chosen operational environment, based on the analysis above.

 In the context of software, if one reviews the SPD and can determine that all assumptions on the operational environment are covered by 800-53 security controls that are assessed as part of the FedRAMP Moderate baseline, they could assert that using platform and infrastructure components certified against this baseline would be sufficient to conclude that the chosen operational environment is suitable.
 In the case of a platform, the same process could be followed, except that only the infrastructure would need to be examined since that is the operational environment for the platform.
 Lastly, in the case of infrastructure, the non-technical aspects of the underlying cloud service provider (physical, personnel, and procedural controls) would be examined for the suitability of the operational environment.

-To summarize:

-For software, an appropriate trusted platform that serves as the TOE’s operational environment could be a FedRAMP validation of both the underlying platform and infrastructure.

-For platforms, an appropriate trusted platform that serves as the TOE’s operational environment could be a FedRAMP validation of the underlying infrastructure.

-For infrastructure, the expectation could be that the infrastructure itself should have a FedRAMP validation so that the cloud service provider’s implementation of non-technical controls can be assessed.
+Many PP assumptions are similar if not identical between PPs.
+For example, assumptions regarding trusted administrators or physical protection of the TOE are generally present in PPs with very similar wording between them.
+The MDM PP is no exception.
+The decomposition and mappings done for this PP could potentially be usable in other PPs without needing to come up with separate rationale for what is essentially the same process.

+Additionally, there are some assumptions (addressed by operational environment objectives) that are specific to cloud environments and do not apply to on-premise use cases.
+Existing PPs, therefore, do not have any reference to these since they were not written with cloud evaluations in mind.
+The CCitC working group has compiled some sample assumptions and environmental objectives that could be considered for inclusion in PPs that support cloud evaluations; these are listed in Appendix A below.
+Note that this approach is similar to the NDcPP, which has assumptions and environmental security objectives that only apply in certain situations, such as when the TOE is distributed or when the TOE is virtualized.

 Note also that the shared security model must be considered when looking at assumptions.
 Responsibility for secure deployment and configuration of the TOE may involve collaboration of up to four different groups (infrastructure vendor, platform vendor, software vendor, end user).
 The roles and responsibilities must be considered on a PP or PP-Module level because the trusted personnel will differ based on what layer of the cloud stack the TOE sits on.
 This may also vary from vendor to vendor or from product to product.
-For example, a cloud service provider deploying its own software on its own cloud infrastructure may only have a single point of contact on their end and there are no cross-organizational concerns.
+For example, a CSP deploying its own software on its own cloud infrastructure may only have a single point of contact on their end and there are no cross-organizational concerns.

 Determine Impact on SARs